melissamcewen/windows-local-development-environment-handbook/README.md

 # The Story So Far
 I started out with this [Vagrant LAMP](https://github.com/r8/vagrant-lamp), accessed via Putty.
 It seemed to be going OK, but it was slower than molasses.
 So someone on Stack Exchange or something told me nfs was a good solution.
 I switched to nfs and everything was so awesome and fast.
 I was so happy.
 I was mostly working on Drupal projects.

 Until the day I had some node.js and ruby stuff to do.
 All the sudden it was like every thing possible to go wrong went wrong.
 [This article](http://perrymitchell.net/article/npm-symlinks-through-vagrant-windows/) pretty much sums it up and recommends not using Windows (lol).
 I did some tricks and got things to work sometimes by doing crazy hacks like installing my node projects into my non-shared environment and putting them also in my shared folder but changing the execution path.
-Blah blah, not very functional or sustainable.
+This is not very functional or sustainable.

+I finally have given up on the idea of developing in a shared folder.
+I think it adds another layer of buginess and slowness that really puts a dent in actually doing development work.
+Vagrant does have a solution for this, which is rsync, but there are some bugs out there that make it very difficult to set up.
+I currently wrote my own rsyncing bash script to get files I need from shared and put them on the VM.
+Another potential solution would be to just SSH them.
+Without shared folders things function almost perfectly and it's also very fast.

+# Tests

 Using [wrk](https://github.com/wg/wrk) I've tested the various mount options